 Decide what areas to focus on and consider the return on the investment, all too often I have found audits uncover issues that are simple to fix and have a significant impact on improving business.
 With any new client, an audit is often one of the very first steps suggested and one that can see the greatest return.

-I perform audits and provide step by step action plans to improved results.
-You are not limited to who does the implementation from the findings, it could be your in-house team or an external supplier, my role, after delivery of the audit findings, is mostly limited to consulting.
+I perform audits and provide step-by-step action plans to improve results.
+You are not limited to who does the implementation of the findings; it could be your in-house team or an external supplier; my role, after delivery of the audit findings, is mostly limited to consulting.

-Contact me to find out more about how a website audit can help your business grow today, or submit your website below for a simple free review.
+Contact me to learn more about how a website audit can help your business grow today, or submit your website below for a simple free review.

 Why do a website audit?

 For any website, an audit is a vital part of the business.
-A website audit should be completed least once a year, although preferably twice a year.
-An audit is also the key step before you complete any major changes on your websites such as a refresh, migration or a full overhaul, it can serve as a marker so that you know when something went wrong and how long it’s been going wrong.
+A website audit should be completed at least once a year, although preferably twice a year.
+An audit is also the key step before you complete any major changes on your websites, such as a refresh, migration or a full overhaul; it can serve as a marker so that you know when something went wrong and how long it’s been going wrong.

 Why do I need a website audit?

 Search engines are getting smarter.
 We are seeing more changes in how they work out the search results when someone does a search.

-Many years ago it was as simple as adding keywords to your title tags and content and header tags.
-Add few backlinks and that was it, you got first-page ranking!
+Many years ago, it was as simple as adding keywords to your title tags and content and header tags.
+Add a few backlinks, and that was it; you got a first-page ranking!

 - Mobile update (also known as “Mobilegeddon”)